Black genocide in the United States: Reception

 The Civil Rights Congress (CRC)'s We Charge Genocide petition was popular almost everywhere in the world except in the United States.
 In 1952, one American writer visiting India found that many people had become familiar with the cases of the Martinsville Seven and Willie McGee through the document.
 The petition was particularly well received in Europe, where it received abundant press coverage.

 The U.S. State Department requested that the NAACP draft a press release repudiating the petition, but the board decided against it.
 The NAACP felt the petition reflected many of the NAACP's own views, and even drew on NAACP data about lynchings other racist incidents.
 I. F. Stone was the only white American journalist to write favorably of the document.
 Raphael Lemkin, who invented the term "genocide", said the African-American population was increasing in size so could not be facing genocide.
 He also accused the CRC of working for foreign agents and of distracting from alleged genocides in the Soviet Union.
 The United Nations did not acknowledge receiving the petition, but the CRC had not expected it to, given the strength of U.S. influence.

-In 1976, sociologist Irving Louis Horowitz published an analysis of black genocide in the United States.
+In 1976, white sociologist Irving Louis Horowitz published an analysis of black genocide in the United States.
 He says that genocide requires "conscious choice and policy" on behalf of the state, and that racist vigilantism and sporadic actions by individual whites were to blame for the various statistics which showed higher rates of death for black people than white people.
 Horowitz suggested that the U.S. government had not intentionally conspired to cause black genocide, and was only guilty of "benign neglect".